Hackerfleet/hfos-legacy/README.rst

 -------

 No installation/daemon yet.
 Just set up a virtual env and install it.
-You may want to create a path in /var/cache for hfos' tilecache and other stuff:
+We also create a path in /var/cache for hfos' tilecache and other stuff:

 .. code-block:: bash